aml-org/als/adrs/actions/0001-shape-resolution-on-extraction.md

 ## Consequences
- - Extracted shapes should be resolved.
+ - Extracted shapes won't be resolved except in some special cases.
  - Upon extraction local references not included in the extraction will be invalid.
  - The extraction will preserve the external references.